isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

       The organiser is liable for ensuring that all attendees observe the necessary safe management measures <sup>8</sup>.

-      <sup>7</sup> If the place of residence has, for instance, 5 visitors attending the home solemnization (as guests or vendors), the individual may accept 3 more visitors to his or her place of residence on the same day.

       <sup>8</sup> A person is regarded to be an organiser of a wedding if he/ she (whether or not for reward, and whether jointly or otherwise) procures for, or supplies to, any party to the marriage, the premises and any goods and services for the celebration arrangements in connection with the holding of the wedding.

-  - title: Can I still have additional vendors attending my solemnization even if I already have 8 non-resident guests?
+  - title: Can I still have additional vendors attending my solemnization even if I already have 5 non-resident guests?
     content: |
       Yes, you may.
-For solemnization ceremonies held at home, the maximum number of attendees for solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 8 visitors in addition to any residents to the home where the solemnization is held, whichever is higher.
+For solemnization ceremonies held at home, the maximum number of attendees for solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 5 visitors in addition to any residents to the home where the solemnization is held, whichever is higher.
 This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors engaged to provide authorised services for the solemnization.
 However, the number of vendors should be kept to a minimum.

   - title: I am living alone and was intending to have 9 attendees, a solemnizer, and a vendor attending my solemnization at home.
-Is it still possible to do so with this new cap of 8 visitors a day?
+Is it still possible to do so with this new cap of 5 visitors a day?
     content: |
       As of 26 Jan 2021, an individual must not permit to enter or remain in his or her place of residence more than 8 visitors on any single day.
 An exception is made for home solemnizations which are subject to the following limits:

-      For solemnization ceremonies held at home, the maximum number of attendees for solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 8 visitors in addition to any residents to the home where the solemnization is held, whichever is higher.
+      For solemnization ceremonies held at home, the maximum number of attendees for solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 5 visitors in addition to any residents to the home where the solemnization is held, whichever is higher.
 This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors engaged to provide authorised services for the solemnization (kept to a minimum).
-For example, if there are 6 persons currently living in your household, the 6 residents and an additional 8 visitors can attend a solemnization in your home.
-The total of 14 persons counts the wedding couple but excludes the solemnizer and vendors.
+For example, if there are 6 persons currently living in your household, the 6 residents and an additional 5 visitors can attend a solemnization in your home.
+The total of 11 persons counts the wedding couple but excludes the solemnizer and vendors.
 Or if you live alone, you and 9 other persons, including the wedding couple, can attend a solemnization in your home, excluding the solemnizer and vendors.

-      However, if a place of residence has 8 or more visitors attending a home solemnization (as guests or vendors), then the individual must not accept any more visitors that day to his or her place of residence<sup>9</sup>.
+      However, if a place of residence has 5 or more visitors attending a home solemnization (as guests or vendors), then the individual must not accept any more visitors that day to his or her place of residence<sup>9</sup>.

       <sup>9</sup> If the place of residence has, for instance, 5 visitors attending the home solemnization (as guests or vendors), the individual may accept 3 more visitors to his or her place of residence on the same day.

-  - title: If I have my solemnization at home in the morning involving 8 or more visitors (attending or working), can I still have another gathering involving another 8 visitors in the evening?
+  - title: If I have my solemnization at home in the morning involving 8 or more visitors (attending or working), can I still have another gathering involving another 5 visitors in the evening?
     content: |
-      No, you may not do so as the quota of 8 visitors per/ day has already been used up during the solemnizsation.
+      No, you may not do so as the quota of 5 visitors per/ day has already been used up during the solemnizsation.
 This also applies for a gathering before the solemnization.
 Please refer to FAQ 1 for more details.

-  - title: I only have 5 non-residents attending my solemnization (solemnizer, bride and her parents, and the photographer) at home.
-Can I still have other visitors for other purposes on the same day?
-    content: |
-      Yes, you can still have 3 other visitors on the same day.
-Please refer to FAQ 1 for more details.

   - title: Can I have a small wedding reception at home immediately after my solemnization?
 Can I perform other cultural rites in the home before or after the solemnization?
     content: |
       Receptions are not allowed in your home.
 Couples may want to consider having a separate reception at allowed venues where proper safe management measures can be observed more readily.
 Any other pre- or post-solemnization activities held at home must abide by the prevailing number of visitors allowed for home visits.

-  - title: Can I have more than 10 people or 8 visitors for my home solemnization, if my house is sufficiently large to accommodate everybody safely?
+  - title: Can I have more than 10 people or 5 visitors for my home solemnization, if my house is sufficiently large to accommodate everybody safely?
     content: |
       We recognise that your solemnization is an important event for you and your family.
 However, we are also mindful that due to the intimate nature of solemnizations in the home context, there will likely be high level of chances of interaction.
 Unlike external venues, there will also be no premises staff to support you in implementing the safe management measures.
 All these pose greater risks to you, your family, and guests, especially any vulnerable groups who may be present.
-Hence, the cap for home solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 8 visitors in addition to any residents to the home where the solemnization is held, whichever is higher, regardless of the size of your house.
+Hence, the cap for home solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 5 visitors in addition to any residents to the home where the solemnization is held, whichever is higher, regardless of the size of your house.

   - title: How do you determine who is from the hosting household?
     content: |